5. Spring IoC in Practice

 Public Class NunitTestSpringIocDemo3

-' the object to be tested
+' the test object

 Private factory As XmlObjectFactory